Professor Robert Newton

 Research interests

-I'm particularly interested in global scale changes in redox active elements over both short and long time scales.
+I'm particularly interested in changes in redox active elements over both short and long time scales and the ways that these changes are recorded in sediments.
 My main research tools are stable isotopes (S, C, N, O in oxyanions such as SO4, PO4 and NO3), the sedimentary geochemistry of carbon, sulphur, iron and phosphorous and their relationship to ancient water column oxygenation.
 In particular I have spent much of the last few years developing the use of sulphur and oxygen isotopes in carbonate associated sulphate to track changes in the global sulphur cycle.
 My research has four main themes:

 I have also enjoyed being involved in work in isotope ecology and so would also welcome approaches for collaboration in this area.